 The child was transferred into the pediatric intensive care unit (PICU).
-The treatment in the PICU involved mechanical ventilation of the patient, sedation and relaxation.
+The treatment in the PICU involved mechanical ventilation of the patient, sedation, and relaxation.
 Hemodynamic stability was established.
 Laboratory results indicated impaired coagulation, with activated clotting time of 140 seconds, and platelet dysfunction on rotational thromboelastometry.
-Control blood count showed leukocytosis (WBC 27.6 $\times 10^9$ /L), anemia (RBC 1.91 $\times 10^{12}$ /L, HGB 61.0 g/L, HCT 0.17), and thrombocytopenia (PLT 46 $\times 10^9$ /L).
-In order to correct these disorders, the patient received concentrate of clotting factors II, VII, IX and X, tranexamic acid, packed red cells and platelet transfusion and fresh frozen plasma.
-A control chest x-ray performed immediately after admission to the PICU revealed a part of the CVC in the right atrium (Figure 1.) confirmed by echocardiography examination (Figure 2.).
+Control blood count showed leukocytosis (white blood cells 27.6×10^9 /L), anemia (red blood cells 1.91×10^{12} /L, hemoglobin 61 g/L, hematocrit 0.17), and thrombocytopenia (platelets 46×10^9 /L).
+In order to correct these disorders, the patient received concentrate of clotting factors II, VII, IX, and X, tranexamic acid, packed red cells, platelet transfusion, and fresh frozen plasma.
+A control chest X-ray performed immediately after admission to the PICU revealed a part of the CVC in the right atrium (Figure 1) confirmed by echocardiography examination (Figure 2).